jeremyrutz/agile-forecasting/README.md

 Throughput values can be of any type for use in planning (i.e., features, work items)

+User parameter values must be added to **multiple-items-probability-forecast.config.json** for input.
+See example file for parameters and format.

 * **historical_throughput** - Add historical throughput values

 Note that standard deviation of historical thorughput values can be represented in the following user parameter: